hiralrnagda/Remote-Linux-CMD-on-Flutter-app/README.md

-# Linux Remote CMD on Flutter
+# Linux CMD on Flutter

 A new Flutter project.